nolan-h-hamilton/Consenrich/docs/source/modules.rst

 **Generic Defaults**

 The following defaults should provide a strong starting point for many use cases.
-For broader marks, consider using higher-order wavelet-based templates or larger cascade levels, increasing ``matchingParams.mergeGapBP``, ``countingParams.stepSize``, etc. to prioritize larger-scale trends.
+For broader marks, consider using higher-order wavelet-based templates or larger cascade levels, increasing ``matchingParams.mergeGapBP``, ``countingParams.intervalSizeBP``, etc. to prioritize larger-scale trends.

 .. code-block:: yaml